LeifChristian/ReactFileManager/README.md

 add the following variable: REACT_APP_MY_ENV="whateverPasswordYouChoose".

-This is just a very simple hard-coded password protection, useful for remote deployment.
+This is a simple hard-coded password protection, useful for remote deployment.

 TO RUN: